reactjs/react.dev/src/content/reference/react/Children.md

 A prop like `renderContent` is called a *render prop* because it is a prop that specifies how to render a piece of the user interface.
 However, there is nothing special about it: it is a regular prop which happens to be a function.

 Render props are functions, so you can pass information to them.
-For example, this `RowList` component passes the `id` and the `index` of each row to the `renderRow` render prop, which uses `index` to highlight even rows:
+For example, this `RowList` Component passes the `id` and the `index` of each row to the `renderRow` render prop, which uses `index` to highlight even rows:

 <Sandpack>